Anam1980/Student_Result_Management_System/README.md

 4. Run the system using the main class file.
 5. Login as an administrator or student to access the respective interfaces.

-    ### Logging In
+### LOGGING IN
  When you run the system, you will be prompted to log in as either an administrator or a student.

-* To log in as an administrator, use the username "admin" and the password "pass".
+* To log in as an admin, use the username "admin" and the password "pass".
-* To log in as a student, use the student ID and the password that were assigned to you by the administrator.
+* To log in as a student, use the student roll number  that were assigned to you by the administrator.

 ## CODE STRUCTURE
 * The main components of the code are:
+    * adminindex: The main JFrame that displays the options for students and admin.
+    * studentadmin: It provides an interface for adding a unique roll number for each student, which can be used to access their marksheet.
+    * adminHome: It provides an interface for the admin to access the system using their username and password.

 ## RESOURCES
 I used some external resources for guidance :